Liover Peguero Preview, Player Props: Pirates vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9 to pace MLB.
+- The 9.7 strikeouts per nine innings put together by the Twins pitching staff leads MLB.

-- The Twins have a 3.89 team ERA that ranks eighth among all league pitching staffs.
+- The Twins' 3.91 team ERA ranks eighth among all league pitching staffs.

+- Keuchel (0-1) takes the mound for the Twins to make his third start of the season.

-- The righty last appeared on Sunday against the Philadelphia Phillies, when he tossed six scoreless innings while giving up two hits.
+- His last appearance came on Friday, Aug.
+11 against the Philadelphia Phillies, when the left-hander went 1 2/3 innings, surrendering six earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.